 Enough of where to eat, now here’s a place to visit!
 Home of the Hyde Park family, Melford Hall is a stately home built in the 16th century with tonnes of stories – from Beatrix Potter sketches to collections of Tudor paintings and Chinese porcelain, everyone has left their mark.
-There’s no better way to educate yourself with history than to see the evidence and artifacts for yourself.
+There’s no better way to educate yourself with history than to see the evidence and artefacts for yourself.

 The staff and tour guides are excellent in creating imagery in their storytelling and enthusiasm.

 Throughout the year they have exciting activities and events to take part in, such as picnics, story readings and walks.
-Take the Melford Hall Estate mile-long park walk to see the picturesque scenery and beautiful gardens that surrounds the medieval home.
+Take the Melford Hall Estate mile-long park walk to see the picturesque scenery and beautiful gardens that surround the medieval home.

 You can enjoy a cream tea and fresh sandwich and cake or biscuit on the lawn.
-The gift shop offers a range of gifts, local produce, books, Melford Hall’s story book, and Beatrix Potter goodies.
+The gift shop offers a range of gifts, local produce, books, Melford Hall’s storybook, and Beatrix Potter goodies.